Code-Institute-Submissions/dublin_intercambio/README.md

 - All images used in this site were obtained from https://www.canva.com/photos/

 ### Code
-- Code for my navigation was adapted and cusomtised from a code snippet found in the Bootstrap documentation.
+- Code for my navigation was adapted and customised from a code snippet found in the Bootstrap documentation.
 - Code for my footer was written by me but was inspired by the footer in the Love Running project.
+- Code for the contact form was written by me but based on and adapted from the contact form in the Love Running project.

 ### Acknowledgements
 * My color scheme for this site was based on the colors in the Spanish flag and I used a colour scheme from [Scheme Color](https://www.schemecolor.com/spain-flag-colors.php), the specific color combination was created by user Keshav Naidu.